 The World Health Organization (WHO) was established in 1948.
 It is the directing and coordinating authority for health within the United Nations system.
 The main objective of the WHO is the attainment of the highest possible level of health for all people.
 According to the Organization's definition, health is a state of complete physical, mental and social well-being, and not merely the absence of disease or infirmity.
 To achieve this the WHO shall, inter alia, provide leadership on matters critical to health and engage in partnerships where joint action is needed, shape the research agenda, set norms and standards, develop evidence-based policy options, provide technical support, monitor the health situation and assess health trends.

 WHO is governed by the World Health Assembly (WHA) and its Executive Board (EB).
 The WHA comprises all 194 Member States and meets in May each year to discuss and decide on WHO's budget, objectives and operations.
 The EB consists of 34 members from the Member States, elected on three-year terms.
 The Board meets twice a year and its main task is to prepare issues prior to the meetings of the WHA.
+Sweden is a member of the Board during the term 2015-2018.

 Sweden's cooperation with the WHO is based on the Strategy for Sweden's cooperation with the World Health Organization (WHO) 2016-2019.
 According to the Strategy, three cross-cutting perspectives should be given particular attention in Sweden’s cooperation with WHO, rights perspective, gender perspective and equity perspective.
 Moreover, Sweden prioritizes broader health dimensions such as health systems’ strengthening (systems that promote equitable and gender-equal health) and strengthened health security, including preparedness, surveillance and response.